manamiueda1/SE3InstructorNotes/React/ReactNotes.md

 SPA -> single page application: only load application code once.
 Instead of making new requests to the server/returning new documents everytime, we stay on the same page every time and JS file updates the DOM per page instead of speaking to the server everytime

-The DOM is manipulated manually by using DOM methods and properties like .getElementByI(), .appendChild() etc. This is called 'imperative paradigm' - you directly change individual parts of your app in response to user events.
+The DOM is manipulated manually by using DOM methods and properties like .getElementById(), .appendChild() etc. This is called 'imperative paradigm' - you directly change individual parts of your app in response to user events.
 As applications become larger, this way of programming causes performance bottleneck.
 It takes a long time for DOM changes to happen.

 React takes a declaritive approach.
 Tell React what the page should look like and give it the data it needs and it will take care of it.
 With React, developers do not need to touch the DOM.
 Based on the data given, React will update the application.
 React takes the 'Don't touch the DOM - I'll do it.' approach.